codenart/codenart.github.io/_posts/1-html/2017-07-27-html-2-images-links.md

 ## Single HTML tags

 You may notice that there are something `strange` in the previous example.
-We've only seen HTML tags come in pairs.
-But the
+We've only seen HTML tags come in pairs, yet the
 [img tag](https://www.w3schools.com/tags/tag_img.asp "ext") stands alone.

-And yes.
-There are some HTML tags designed to stand alone.
+Yes, there are some HTML tags designed to stand alone.
 They're called `single tags`.
 There's nothing special.
 It just means that none of them need a `closing tag` to pair with.

 Another example of single tags is
 [br tag](https://www.w3schools.com/tags/tag_br.asp "ext"), this tag will insert